FELAB-UNIST/llm-bias-in-finance/README.md

 ## 📊 Results

-The final output of the analysis is saved in the `result/` directory as two JSON files:
+The final output of the analysis is saved in the `result/` directory as JSON files:

 -   `{MODEL_ID}_att_result.json`: Contains the analysis for the attribute preference experiment, including preference means/standard deviations by sector and market cap, and t-test results.
 -   `{MODEL_ID}_str_result.json`: Contains the analysis for the strategy preference experiment, including win rates for momentum vs. contrarian strategies and the Chi-squared test result.
+-   `{MODEL_ID}_att_metrics.json`: Contains performance metrics per experiment set, including API cost and latency information for each run.

 ## 📚 Citation